JackTriton0901/TJTyping/README.md

 Typing training software created using tkinter

 ## Q. How to create a wordlist?
 A. Make a document without file extension, write all words you want using alphabets, numbers and symbols.
+Put it inside a file with Info.ini which contains informations of the wordlists.
+Put the file into the wordlist file.

+Example:TJTyping/wordlist/English

 ## Q. How to play?
 A. Open TJTyping.py on Python IDLE and run it.